Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Introduction

 \begin{itemize}[topsep=1pt] \item{Clients usually do not have Independent and Identically Distributed (IID) training data.
 Each client has data generated by itself, and can have noisy data or only a subset of all features/labels.
 These factors can all substantially hinder training of the FL model.}

 \item{FL research typically uses the performance metric of global-model accuracy on a centralised test-set.
-However in many cases, such as creating a product for next-word prediction using unique user-generated data \cite{GBoard}, the individual model accuracy at clients is the real objective.}
+However, in many cases, individual model accuracy on clients is the real objective - motivating `personalised FL' that creates unique models for FL clients to improve local performance.
+However, the best way of incorporating personalisation into FL remains an under-researched topic.}

 \item{Due to the non-IID nature of client datasets, the performance of the global FL model may be higher on some clients than others.
 This could even lead some clients to receive a worse model than the one they could have trained independently.} \end{itemize}